Willard "Digger" Barnes

-Willard "Digger" Barnes is a fictional character in the popular American television series Dallas created by David Jacobs.
+Willard "Digger" Barnes is a character in the popular American television series Dallas created by David Jacobs.
 Digger was played by actors David Wayne and Keenan Wynn in the show's first three seasons from 1978 to 1980, and as a young man by David Marshall Grant in the made-for-TV movie prequel The Early Years in 1986.
 As the patriarch of the Barnes family, Digger was the father of Cliff Barnes and step-father of Pam Ewing.
 Digger shocked Pamela on his deathbed by revealing that Hutch McKinney was her father but that he had always loved her as though she were his own.

 Character biography

-Willard Barnes' father, Henry Barnes, was best friends with Aaron Southworth, the father of Ellie Southworth.
-In fact, Henry saved Aaron's life so Aaron took care of young Willard throughout much of his adolescence.
-Willard first started dating Ellie in 1930, when Ellie was fifteen years old.
-However, after being caught with Ellie by her brother, Garrison, Willard decided to try his fortune at wildcatting.
+Willard Barnes' father, Henry Barnes, was best friends with Aaron Southworth, the father of Miss Ellie Southworth.
+Henry saved Aaron's life, so he took care of young Willard throughout much of his adolescence.
+Willard first started dating Miss Ellie in 1930, when she was fifteen years old.
+However, after being caught with Miss Ellie by her brother, Garrison, Willard decided to try his fortune at wildcatting.
 As a result, he met Jock Ewing while riding in a train boxcar on the way to the oil fields, and the two became friends.
-Willard, Jock and Jock's brother Jason all became wildcatters and began drilling their own fields.
+Willard, Jock, and Jock's brother Jason all became wildcatters and began drilling their own fields.
 Willard had a unique ability to smell oil underground, earning him the nickname "Digger", which over time became the name that people used more and more (even his children would sometimes call him "Digger", in addition to "Daddy"), eventually getting to the point where virtually nobody called him "Willard" anymore.

 Digger's brilliant ability to sniff oil, combined with Jock's brilliant business skills, enabled them to start making a fortune.
-Digger and Jason had a lot of disagreements and didn't get on, but Jock would always stand up for Digger at this time.
+Digger and Jason had a lot of disagreements and did not get on, but Jock would always stand up for Digger at this time.
 Jason soon left Texas to wildcat in Alaska, where he married a woman named Nancy Shaw, and fathered two children, a son named Jack and a daughter named Jamie.
-Digger and Jock returned to Dallas where they started, and they soon became rivals over Digger's girlfriend, Ellie Southworth.
+Jock and Digger returned to Dallas where they started, and they soon became rivals over Ellie.
 Digger's love for Miss Ellie had only grown since their initial brief romance in 1930, but Digger's drinking, gambling and undependability eventually made Miss Ellie see that Digger would never change and that he was not the type of man to marry.
-Jock and Ellie became a couple in the fall of 1935, and Jock married a pregnant Miss Ellie in 1936, putting the first serious dent in Digger's and Jock's friendship.
+Jock and Ellie became a couple in the fall of 1935, and Jock married a pregnant Miss Ellie in 1936, putting the first serious dent in Jock and Digger's friendship.